aggressor-FZX/Resume-Collector/README.md

 - Use `python -m pytest` to run the test suite.
 - Add new processors and schemas in `src/processors/` and `src/schemas/` respectively.

-If you want, I can add Makefile targets for setup and testing—tell me which tooling you prefer (pip/venv, poetry, or pipx).

-If you want me to adjust anonymization rules or add stronger PII scrubbing (e.g., named-entity recognition based), I can add that as an optional step.

 ## Uploading to Hugging Face